Boon-Jun/CS3245-HW3/README.txt

 for the query will reduce the calculated scores by the same factor, and the actual ranking of the documents will not be affected regardless of the computation.

-To retrieve the Top 10 Ranked documents, we utilize python's heapq library, which helps us create the heap and select the top 10 documents in O(NLog10) time, whereby N is the number of documents that has matching stems to the query.
+To retrieve the Top 10 Ranked documents, we utilize the heapq library, nlargest method.

-In the event that 2 documents have the same score, they will be then be sorted by their documentIds in ascending order.
+How the nlargest method selects the top 10 ranked documents:
+1) If there are lesser than 10 documents, the method will return all the documents
+2) Else:
+   2a) Create a heap of size 10 first with 10 documents 2b) For each document(A) not added into the heap yet
+       a)If A has a higher score than the document with the lowest score in the heap or if A has the same score with the document with the lowest score in the heap, but a smaller document ID, then the document within the heap will be removed and A will be added into the heap. b)If not, A will not be added to the heap.

+Since there is a total of N documents and a heap of size 10, there will be an upperbound of N additions and N removals.
+Therefore, the time complexity to retrieve the top N documents is O(NLog10)

+After the top 10(or lesser) documents are retrieved, the document Ids are then sorted in order of decreasing score and then by order of increasing document Ids in the event that 2 documents have the same score.

 == Essay Questions ==